5l1v3r1/Schoolbook/README.md

 * Reminds will help you with your homeworks, prepare your schoolbag and organize your day for tests
 * Votes' analysis and statistics tools
 * Classroom's online chat
+* Add a diary where you can add notes and homeworks
 * File section

 ##Contributing